HassanSharara/sharara_apps_building_helpers/README.md

 # Rules
+ - initialize your Hive directory or you can use hive_flutter dependency then call Hive.initFlutter()
+ - initialize sharara app helper by calling await ShararaAppHelperInitializer.initialize() before running your app
  - if you want to use this app helper you need to call `FunctionHelpers.jumpTo(parsed context);` to Navigate new Screen
  - if you were using Sharara Context or you create Sharara Dialog using dialog controller `ShararaDialogController` then you could use `ShararaDialogController.cancelCurrentDialog();` to pop of the current using context
 ### Installation